People

 - Phone Ext: 4124

-Caitlin received her BS in Environmental Science from Auburn University.
-She then continued to receive her master’s degree at Auburn under Dr. Eve Brantley in the Department of Crop, Soil, and Environmental Sciences.
+Caitlin, originally from Wetumpka, AL, received her BS in Environmental Science from Auburn University.
+She continued at Auburn to earn her master’s degree under Dr. Eve Brantley in the Department of Crop, Soil, and Environmental Sciences.
 Her research focused on soil amendments for bioretention cells, a form of green infrastructure for stormwater management.
 After graduating, Caitlin worked as a Watershed Program Assistant with Alabama Extension where she contributed to presentations and publications for the Alabama Private Well Program and Alabama Watershed Stewards Program.
-She joined the Jones Center Aquatic Biology Lab as a Research Associate in 2021.
-She is excited to have the opportunity to learn more about freshwater biology and contribute to research in the Flint River basin.
+She joined the Jones Center Aquatic Biology Lab as a Research Associate in 2021 and quickly developed a passion for freshwater mussels.
+She is excited to be contributing to freshwater mussel conservation in the lower Flint River basin.
 Her favorite mussel is the Sculptured Pigtoe (Cyclonaias infucata).

 Seasonal Technician